AJ McLean: Naked (2016)

-A second solo album titled Naked was set to be released in September 2016 but was delayed.
+A second solo album titled Naked was scheduled for release in September 2016, but it was delayed.
 "Live Together" was released as the lead single on September 4, 2015, on iTunes.

-Sex and Bodies (2018–present)
+Sex and Bodies (2018–2025)

 On April 15, 2018, at the 53rd annual Academy of Country Music Awards, during an interview with Billboard, McLean discussed his plans to "disrupt country music" for his next solo project.
 He also said that the Backstreet Boys' collaboration on Florida Georgia Line's "God, Your Mama, and Me" inspired him to make a country album.
 On June 4, 2018, McLean released the single "Back Porch Bottle Service" from an upcoming album.
 McLean continued his foray into country-pop releasing the ballad "Boy and a Man" in March 2019 as a single from an upcoming album Long Road.
 The video was directed by René Elizondo Jr., best known for his work with Janet Jackson.

 During the COVID-19 pandemic, McLean released "Love Song Love" on April 27, 2021, which showcased his support for the LGBT community and then put out a new single "Smoke" on July 15, 2022, that he recorded with his group ATCK.
 McLean also announced he was set to release his second solo album, his first in 12 years since, Have It All called Sex and Bodies.

 On February 14, 2024, (Valentine's Day), McLean released a new song called Electric under his full name, Alexander James.
 In March 2024, McLean announced that he and NSYNC member Joey Fatone were coheadlining a tour together.

+Sex, Love & Music (2026)

+On September 15, 2026, McLean released the single "Into Your Heart", as the lead single from his upcoming third studio album, Sex, Love & Music.